BMSimulator/BMSim/README.md

 ### Copyright
-The corresponding manuscript is under review for publication under the title: "BMSim: An Event-Driven Simulator for Performance Evaluation of Bluetooth Mesh Networks", authors: Zohreh Hosseinkhani and Majid Nabi.
-Details for citation of the work will be announced here upon publication.
+The corresponding manuscript is:

+**Zohreh Hosseinkhani and Majid Nabi, "BMSim: An Event-Driven Simulator for Performance Evaluation of Bluetooth Mesh Networks", IEEE Internet of Things journal, 2023. **

 The authors appreciate proper citation of the article in case the simulator is used for research, education, etc.

 </div>